Cancer drugs can affect your bone marrow and blood causing:

 - feeling generally unwell

-- having shivers and chills
+- having shivers or flu like symptoms

 - pain passing urine